 - Our music specialist combining her musical skills with an understanding of the Principles of Movement to create dance lessons.

-- At least 5 teachers in KS1 and Y3 becoming more confident in teaching educational gymnastics and in particular in using apparatus in more creative ways.
+- Teachers in KS1 and Y3 becoming more confident in teaching educational gymnastics and in particular in using apparatus in more creative ways.

 - 5 teachers in KS1 delivering more focused teaching of ball skills and implementing simple competitive team games in their lessons.